kevingoneill/kevingoneill.github.io/_teaching/2021-01-20-research-methods.md

 Vieth's course PSY 204L: Quantitative Research Methods & Statistics for Psychological Science.
 As the title suggests, we focused on building a strong foundation of methods & statistics with the goal of making the math more accessible.
+In particular, to help my students wrap their heads around some of the more technical concepts, I made a number of demos to visually illustrate those concepts.
 For example, we covered how z-scoring can be seen as a combination of centering and scaling that preserves any skew in the data:

 ![](../images/z-score.gif)
 ![](../images/z-score-lognormal.gif)